Mescaline is a highly underrated psychedelic.

 - Distorted perception of time

 - Paranoia or anxiety

 How Strong is Mescaline vs. Other Psychedelics?

-Mescaline is the weakest of the classical psychedelics.
+Mescaline is the weakest of classical psychedelics.
 You need around 200 milligrams of mescaline to achieve a standard psychedelic dose.

 Compare this to LSD (60 micrograms), psilocybin (10 milligrams), DMT (20 milligrams), or salvinorin A (200 micrograms).

 The effects of mescaline are also much milder than other psychedelics.
 You’re not going to meet any aliens or experience separation from ego while using mescaline.

 Mescaline vs. LSD & Shrooms

 The potency of these psychedelics is very different — with mescaline being the weakest overall.
 Psilocybin is roughly ten times as strong as mescaline, and LSD is around 1000 times as strong.